fogfish/ecsd/README.md

 The daemon supplies pre-built releases for Amazon Linux/x86_64.
 You can download them from GitHub release pages.

-Build the latest version of authorization server from the master branch.
+Build the latest version of the daemon from the master branch.
 The build process requires [Erlang/OTP](http://www.erlang.org/downloads) version 19.0 or later.
-All development, including new features and bug fixes, take place on the master branch using forking and pull requests as described in contribution guidelines.
+All development, including new features and bug fixes, take place on the `master` branch using forking and pull requests as described in contribution guidelines.

 ### Spawn ECS cluster with the supervisor daemon